gyng/gyng.github.io/README.md

 ## Hobby

-I also have some hobby projects accumulated over the years.
+I also have some hobby projects accumulated over a decade.
 They [live mostly on GitHub](https://github.com/gyng?tab=repositories).
 Some highlights:

 |||
 |-|-|